innocentx0/innocentx0.github.io/_posts/2025-09-11-blackfield-hackthebox.md

 #### RPC :
 We attempt to join as anonymous using `rpcclient -N blackfield.local`,but we get "ACCESS DENIED"
 #### SMB
-Using netexec : `netexec smb blackfield.local -u 'Guest' -p '' `, we find out that we have Guest login enabled.<br>
+Using netexec : `netexec smb blackfield.local -u 'Guest' -p '' `, we discover that Guest login is enabled.<br>
 ![nxc](/assets/Chirpy/bf-smb-anon-1.png)

 In order to download every file inside the shares, we can use a module provided by netexec called [spider_plus](https://www.netexec.wiki/smb-protocol/spidering-shares)
-But we don't find nothing inside <br>
+But we don't find anything inside <br>
 ![spider](/assets/Chirpy/bf-spider1.png)<br>
 <br>So we attempt to bruteforce [RID](https://www.netexec.wiki/smb-protocol/enumeration/enumerate-users-by-bruteforcing-rid)
 <br>Let's redirect the output in a file (users.txt) and manipulate strings in order to retrieve a clear user list<br>